 Here’s what I don’t do: merely make each page pretty.
 I use images, type, and color to persuade your donors exactly the way a writer uses words.
 The seamless marriage of design to story makes your message twice as powerful.
 Whether you’re trying to win hearts, change minds, or form lasting connections, I can bring your stories to life.

 As a second grader, I provided design direction on a logo for the high-tech start-up my father was working on in our basement.
 I didn’t know how to tell him the typography was terrible.
 Happily, his business was an international success.
 And over time I got a lot better at helping my clients understand how to communicate with design.
 I launched Andrea Hopkins Design to focus my attention on nonprofits — to help them reach their supporters with communications that are as powerful as the work their organizations are doing.

 Prior to starting AHD I was an art director, designer and technical illustrator at agencies in upstate New York where my corporate clients included Kodak, Xerox, and Hewlett Packard.
 As the art director for Cheney & Company in New Haven, my work for nonprofits included Yale University, The American School in London, Quinnipiac University, Norfolk Academy, Yale New Haven Hospital, Marymount School (NYC), and The American School in Japan.

-I studied English and music at New York University and drafting and design in Rochester.
-In addition, I undertook a two-year independent study project focusing on textile arts in Native American cultures from Mexico to Bolivia.
-Upon my return from Latin America I settled in northern California where I began a business selling handwoven textiles — Wilderness Road Weavers — with wholesale and retail accounts in California, the Pacific northwest, Hawaii and New York City.
+In the distant past, I spent two years living in a village in Guatemala where I fell in love with Native American textiles.
+Upon my return from Latin America I settled in northern California where I began Wilderness Road Weavers selling my weavings in the Pacific northwest, Hawaii and New York City.

 PHOTO: Wilderness Road, by Laura Stephenson